cloudmesh-community/book/chapters/pi/vnc.md

-Be sure to download the version of the VNC Viewer for the computer you are going to use to virtually control the Pi (there is a version listed for Raspberry Pi-- don't download this one.
+Be sure to download the version of the VNC Viewer for the computer you are going to use to virtually control the Pi (there is a version listed for Raspberry Pi-- donot download this one.
 For us this is the Mac version.)

 #### Run VNC Viewer on OSX